This is the multi-page printable view of this section. Click here to print.

 tailScriptLogLines: 10

-templateFile: /path/to/slack/template/directory/aborted-reload.handlebars
+templateFile: /path/to/slack/template/directory/aborted-reload-qseow.handlebars

 fromUser: Qlik Sense